Continuing Care Retirement Communities (CCRCs) and Lifecare

 governance and administration; resident health and wellness,

 and resident life.
-For more information contact the Continuing Care Accreditation
+For more information contact the Commission on Accreditation of Rehabilitation Facilities, CARF.

 CCRCs may be found in the Yellow Pages under: